CPS-IT/handlebars/Documentation/Usage/Basic/Index.rst

 #.
 Create a new `Presenter`

     To complete the rendering process, a new `Presenter` called `HeaderPresenter` must be created.
-It must implement the :php:`Fr\Typo3Handlebars\Presenter\PresenterInterface`;
-    furthermore, an :php:`Fr\Typo3Handlebars\Presenter\AbstractPresenter` is already
+It must implement the :php:`Fr\Typo3Handlebars\Presenter\Presenter` interface; furthermore, an :php:`Fr\Typo3Handlebars\Presenter\AbstractPresenter` is
-    available with the default `Renderer` already specified as a dependency.
+    already available with the default `Renderer` already specified as a dependency.

     ::